DeepSeek: Strategy

 DeepSeek has stated that it focuses on research and does not have immediate plans for commercialization.
 This posture also means it can skirt certain provisions of China's AI regulations aimed at consumer-facing technologies.

+DeepSeek operates with a relaxed, academic research-style workplace culture that deliberately avoids China’s "996" overtime practices.
+Founder Liang Wenfeng structured the company to eliminate rigid Key Performance Indicators (KPIs) and mandatory overtime, allowing significant time for unstructured research and creative exploration.

 DeepSeek's hiring approach emphasizes skills over lengthy work experience, resulting in many hires fresh out of university.
 The company likewise recruits individuals without computer science backgrounds to expand the range of expertise incorporated into the models, for instance in poetry or advanced mathematics.
 According to The New York Times, dozens of DeepSeek researchers have or have previously had affiliations with People's Liberation Army laboratories and the Seven Sons of National Defence.
+Since 2025, its chatbot was adopted in non-combat roles by the People's Liberation Army, including hospitals, the People's Armed Police paramilitary, and national mobilization organizations.

+Due to U.S. chip restrictions, DeepSeek has continuously refined its algorithms to maximize computational efficiency, leveraging older hardware and reducing energy consumption.

-DeepSeek also expanded on the African continent as it offers more affordable and less power-hungry AI solutions.
+DeepSeek also expanded into Africa, offering more affordable and less power-hungry AI solutions.
 The company has bolstered African language models and generated a number of startups, for example in Nairobi.
-Along with Huawei's storage and cloud computing services, the impact on the tech scene in sub-saharan Africa is considerable.
+Along with Huawei's storage and cloud computing services, the impact on the tech scene in sub-Saharan Africa is considerable.
 DeepSeek offers local data sovereignty and more flexibility compared to Western AI platforms.

 Training framework

-High-Flyer/DeepSeek had operated at least two primary computing clusters: Fire-Flyer (萤火一号) and Fire-Flyer 2 (萤火二号).
+High-Flyer/DeepSeek had operated at least two primary computing clusters: Fire-Flyer and Fire-Flyer 2.
 Fire-Flyer 1 was constructed in 2019 and was retired after 1.5 years of operation.
 Fire-Flyer 2 is still in operation as of 2025.
 Fire-Flyer 2 consists of co-designed software and hardware architecture.
 On the hardware side, Nvidia GPUs use 200 Gbps interconnects.
-The cluster is divided into two "zones", and the platform supports cross-zone tasks.
-The network topology was two fat trees, chosen for high bisection bandwidth.
-On the software side are:
+The cluster is divided into two zones, and the platform supports cross-zone tasks.
+The network topology consisted of two fat trees, chosen for their high bisection bandwidth.
+On the software side, there are: